Agriculture & Horticulture

 Shiprock Farmers mkt Sat 8am-PM; Wed 12-6pm

-New Farmer Incubator Applications are OPEN for 2024
+New Farmer Incubator Applications are CLOSED for 2024

 New Farmer Incubator at Growing Forward Farm

 Completing this application will prompt a review process for approval into the program.
-Applications will be received until February 15, 2023.
-Upon approval, farmers will have access to their plots no earlier than March 1st.
-Farmers may grow on an incubator plot for no more than 4 years as long as they are in good standing and adhere to the property guidelines.
+Applications will be received until February 15, 2024.
+Farmers will have access to their plots no earlier than March 1st upon approval.
+Farmers may grow on an incubator plot for no more than four years if they are in good standing and adhere to the property guidelines.
 Each farmer participant will pay a flat $250/year to access the farm and its amenities.
-Farmers will be required to complete a simple lease agreement and Farm Business Planning Workbook and attend orientation training facilitated by the program coordinator.
+Farmers must complete a simple lease agreement and Farm Business Planning Workbook and attend orientation training facilitated by the program coordinator.
 Plots are limited and will be assigned based on the approval process.

 Contact Bonnie Hopkins at bhopkins@nmsu.edu or 505-334-9496 for any further questions.